ArcanaXIX/GhostTrickNGPlus/README.txt

 Plans for future updates, as time/interest allows:
   - Updating the "trick" and "swap to Sissel from Missile" buttons to also display a cat.
   - Implementing changes in other languages.

+Very "Nice-to-Haves" that are high-level and unlikely to happen, but might be cool someday:
+  - Additional portrait expressions for the cat.
-  - [Very high-level and unlikely to happen any time soon if ever] a button to toggle "Cat Mode" on/off.
+  - A button to toggle "Cat Mode" on/off.

 The "ReferenceFiles" directory contains necessary files to re-create what I have done, labeled by "version" number.
 These correlate with the versions outlined in my process-so-far below.